drexforever/Condense/README.md

 # Condense
-Learn a lot in a short time
+Learn a lot in a short time <br>
-"because your time is valuable, but your success is even more.
+<b>because your time is valuable, but your success is even more.</b>

 This SaaS has been made to save a lot of time
 For everyone who want to read but don't have the time to, Condense is giving you summaries and explanations